-Hardy Clemons has long been one of the most beloved and respected leaders in Baptist life, serving as a pastor, author, counselor and speaker.
+Hardy Clemons was one of the most beloved and respected leaders in Baptist life, serving as a pastor, author, counselor and speaker.
 His pastorates included Second Baptist Church, Lubbock, Texas, and then First Baptist Church, Greenville, S.C.
-After retiring in 2005, he and Ardelle moved to San Antonio where Hardy later served for three years as executive interim pastor at Trinity Baptist Church.
+After retiring in 2005, he and Ardelle moved to San Antonio, Texas, where Hardy later served for three years as executive interim pastor at Trinity Baptist Church.
 Hardy was the third moderator of the Cooperative Baptist Fellowship (1993-94).
+He died in 2020.

 To make a one-time gift or a recurring, monthly donation using our secure, online donation form, click here and select Ardelle and Hardy Clemons Endowment Fund in the Fund field.
 To give by mail, make your check payable to Baptist News Global and send to:

 P.O.
 Box 23845

 Be sure to write “Clemons Fund” on the memo line.